Navigating Weight and Body Image With Your Child

 It’s common for caregivers of little ones to have anxiety around whether their child is eating a healthy diet.
 We’ve been there, especially when it comes to snack foods (anyone else’s kid just want to eat snacks all day long?).

-It’s also common for parents to respond to this anxiety by either allowing constant snack attacks or over-restricting their children from these foods.
+It’s also common for parents to deal with this anxiety by either allowing constant snack attacks or over-restricting their children from these foods.

 What’s the answer?
 Allow some of these foods on a regular basis.
 This doesn’t mean continuously stocking your pantry with bags of potato chips and candy.
 It just means making these foods less of a big deal, so your child becomes desensitized to them.

-In other words, your kid won’t be going nuts over junk food if it’s not a totally restricted food.
+In other words, your kid won’t be going crazy over junk food if it’s not a completely restricted food.

-Incorporating snack foods, and less healthy foods, as a regular option for your children may sound counter-intuitive, but evidence shows it’s a good idea.
+Incorporating snack foods, and less healthy foods, as a regular option for your children may sound counter-intuitive, but evidence shows it’s a great idea.

 This idea goes back to one of our favorite philosophies around feeding kids well – Ellyn Satter’s Division of Responsibility.
 We suggest approaching sweets and treats in a similar way.